weltond/DataStructure/LeetCode/recursion/698-Partition-to-K-Equal-Sum-Subsets.md

     }

     private boolean dfs(int[] nums, int subSum, int start, int k, int sum, boolean[] used) {
-        if (k == 0) return true;
+        // base case, all bucket matches requirement if (k == 0) return true;

         if (subSum == 0) {
-            return dfs(nums, sum, 0, k - 1, sum, used);
+            // current bucket is full, move to next bucket. return dfs(nums, sum, 0, k - 1, sum, used);
         }

         for (int i = start; i < nums.length; i++) {
+            // nums[i] has been used
+            // current bucket cannot have nums[i]
             if (used[i] || subSum < nums[i]) continue;

+            // put nums[i] into current bucket.
             used[i] = true;

             if (dfs(nums, subSum - nums[i], i + 1, k, sum, used)) {